Wildwood began in the Cooley Mountains and fields.

 A way home.

-And this - this third chapter - is the Wildwood that will carry you into everything that's coming next.
+And this - this third chapter - is the Wildwood that will carry her into everything that's coming next.